-The Alemany interchange is a key connection between the communities of Bernal Heights, the Portola, Silver Terrace, and the Bayview, but is a challenging environment for pedestrians and bicyclists to navigate.
-Key roads in this interchange have been as part of the San Francisco’s Vision Zero High-Injury Network, and several severe-injury or fatal collisions have occurred in and near the interchange.
+Located between the communities of Bernal Heights, the Portola, Silver Terrace, and the Bayview, the Alemany interchange is a challenging environment for pedestrians and bicyclists to navigate.
+Key roads in this interchange are part of the San Francisco’s Vision Zero High-Injury Network, and several severe-injury or fatal collisions have occurred in and near the interchange.

 Finalized in April 2017, the Alemany Interchange Improvement Study outlined a list of safety and accessibility recommendations for the Alemany interchange.
-The study was requested by former District 9 Supervisor and Transportation Authority Board Member David Campos and relied on input from neighboring communities, including the Portola Neighborhood Association.
+The study was requested by former Transportation Authority Board Member David Campos (District 9) and relied on input from neighboring communities, including the Portola Neighborhood Association.

 New bicycle lanes and crosswalk striping